 On completion of the course trainees will have knowledge of the English language and its composition and structure in respect of maritime terminology and the IMO Standard Marine Communication Phrases to enable them to carry out the duties of a VTS Operator using the English language.

 It is emphasized that, by the regular employment of standardized marine vocabulary, VTS Operators will clearly communicate in routine and emergency situations at their VTS centre.

 SUBJECT OUTLINE OF MODULE 1

-Subject outline – Language
+Subject outline – Communication Coordination and Interaction